elamaran619/amazon-quicksight-user-guide/doc_source/export-visual-to-csv.md

 1. Choose or create an analysis or dashboard that contains one or more visuals\.

-1. Choose the visual you want to export\.
+1. Choose the visual that you want to export\.

 1. Choose the on\-visual menu, at the upper right of the visual\.
 Then choose **Export to CSV**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/export-visual-to-csv.png)